-4.2 Conditions in the Condominium and Site Plan Agreement
+4.2 Conditions in the Subdivision and/or Site Plan Agreement

-1. The requirements of this Program (Chapter Two) shall be included within the Site Plan and Condominium Approvals as deemed appropriate by York Region staff in consultation with local municipal staff.
-A condition is required in both the Site Plan and Condominium Agreement that ensures that the owner has entered into the Program and will fulfill all of the necessary Program requirements.
+1. The requirements of this Program (Chapter Two) shall be included within the Subdivision and/or Site Plan Approvals as deemed appropriate by York Region staff in consultation with local municipal staff.
+A condition is required in both the Subdivision and/or Site Plan Agreement that ensures the owner has entered into the Program and will fulfill all of the necessary Program requirements.